Medellín: Museums and other venues

 Other prominent museums are Centro Cultural Banco de la República, Entomological Museum Francisco Luis Gallego, Casa Museo Santa Fe, Museum of Natural Sciences, Ethnographic Museum Miguel Ángel Builes and the Mother Laura Ethnographic Museum.

 Public art

-Medellin is well known for having great public art, and there are many buildings that have prominent sculptures outside them.
+Medellín is well known for having great public art, and there are many buildings that have prominent sculptures outside them.
 In addition to the sculpture park of Fernando Botero, there are many other sculptural gems by a variety of contemporary and modernist artists scattered around the city.
 They include works by the artist Hugo Zapata amongst others.

 Cuisine

 The cuisine of Medellín is again tied to the larger culture of Antioquia.
 A typical regional dish is the bandeja paisa, meaning the "paisa platter", which usually includes beans, rice, pork cracklings (or "chicharrón"), chorizo, a fried egg, patacónes, salad and avocado.
 It is traditionally served on a tray slab or wood.
 It is traditional to consume meals with arepas, which are made with cooked, milled, and mixed corn without further ingredients.

 For breakfast, it is common to accompany the food with hot chocolate and possibly a slice of cheese to dunk in the drink.
 Parva is a traditional component of the Antioquian gastronomy as well.
 This name is given to a wide variety of sweet and savory baked goods, including pan de queso, pan de bono, buñuelos, and pastries.

 Other foods that are typical in the region stem from Colombian food industries, such as Postobón's Colombian soft drinks, the regional aguardiente known as Aguardiente Antioqueño, and Jet chocolate bars.